arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mpcie-4g-modem/content.md

 ## Mini PCIe & Portenta Max Carrier

 The Portenta Max Carrier features a mini PCI Express card slot designed for use with female connectors.
 This slot is positioned at a right angle, and the board comes equipped with two detachable supports to ease the addition of external modules.
-Additionally, the Max Carrier is compatible with two sizes of Mini PCIe cards.
-For use with SIM cards, pins 8, 10, 12, and 14 are specifically set aside.
+The Max Carrier is also compatible with two sizes of Mini PCIe cards.
+Pins 8, 10, 12, and 14 are specifically set aside for use with SIM cards.

 ![Mini PCIe Interface on the Portenta Max Carrier](assets/portentaMAXcarrier_mpcie_connector.png)